-Requesting Your VISA
+Requesting Your Accommodation Letter

-Emailing your assigned specialist with the request, and/or
+- Emailing your assigned specialist with the request, and/or

-VISA Distribution - Student Responsibilities
+Accommodation Letter Distribution - Student Responsibilities

-Providing Your VISA
+Providing Your Accommodation Letter

 Dear Professor,

 My name is (your name) and I am in your (course and section number) class this semester.
-I have a VISA through RCPD and would like to request accommodations for your class.
-My VISA is attached to this email.
+I have an Accommodation Letter through RCPD and would like to request accommodations for your class.
+My Accommodation Letter is attached to this email.
 I will plan to attend office hours (today/tomorrow/etc.) to discuss our plan for accommodations in your class.
-I'm looking forward to meeting you!

 Sincerely,